-Demolish and/or Decommission Obsolete Water Control Structures (Alternative 5) Demolition or decommissioning of the S-174 spillway, S-332 pump station, and S-332I pump station will result in no hydrologic changes, as none of these structures are currently used for water management operations.
+Demolish and/or Decommission Obsolete Water Control Structures (Alternative 5)

+Demolition or decommissioning of the S-174 spillway, S-332 pump station, and S-332I pump station will result in no hydrologic changes, as none of these structures are currently used for water management operations.

-Although S-175 is not currently used for water management operations, the structure functions as an effective plug to prevent movement of water from the current Taylor Slough headwater (near the existing 2000 foot gap in the L-31W Levee, at the base of the S-332D detention area).
+Although S-175 is not currently used for water management operations, the structure functions as an effective plug to prevent movement of water from the current Taylor Slough headwater (near the existing 2100 foot gap in the L-31W Levee, at the base of the S-332D detention area).
 Demolition of the S-175 gated culvert would result in reduced flows and hydroperiods to Taylor Slough and increased discharges from the headwaters of Taylor Slough to the southern terminus of the L-31W Canal, due to a significant north-to-south stage gradient.
 Decommission of S-175 would not result in adverse hydrologic effects to Taylor Slough.
 However, due to the adverse effects on Taylor Slough associated with S-175 demolition within the current configuration of the L-31W Canal, consideration may be given to demolish this structure if backfill and/or plug modifications are pursued along this southern reach of the L-31W Canal in the future, as authorized under the 1994 GRR.
-Similarly, demolition of S-174 would require reconstruction of the L-31W Canal; if demolition, rather than decommissioning is pursued at S-174, consideration may be given to complete the structure removal and levee reconstruction to coincide with a future phase of the C-111 South Dade project.
+Similarly, demolition of S-174 would require reconstruction of the L-31N Levee in the vicinity of the structure, which is bordered east and west by remnant segments of the L-31W Canal; if demolition, rather than decommissioning is pursued at S-174, consideration may be given to complete the structure removal and levee reconstruction to coincide with a future phase of the C-111 South Dade project.

-4.3 WATER QUALITY
+4.4 WATER QUALITY